 xvi.
 Implementation of Executive Order 13798, Promoting Free Speech and Religious Liberty xvii.
-Participants and Collaborating Organizations
+Participants and Collaborating Organizations collaboration organizations, and submit updated information during the life of the award.

 States, local governments, or other public entities may not condition sub-awards in a manner that would discriminate, or disadvantage sub-recipients based on their religious character.